jcande/blog/content/sancov.md

 [The honggfuzz runtime](https://github.com/google/honggfuzz/blob/598d1f9e5cec91e7a0c2cd8f5a7e164508fc6e1e/libhfuzz/instrument.c#L602)

 Honggfuzz uses this to update a bunch of statistics.
 If a guard is 0 it is considered uninteresting and so doesn't impact any further statistics.
 We decide if a guard is uninteresting if we've traversed the edge it describes more than 100 times.
-The first time we see the edge (`localCovFeedback->pcGuardMap[*guard_ptr] == 0`), however, we increments pidTotalEdge to keep track of how many new edges we've seen.
+The first time we see the edge (`localCovFeedback->pcGuardMap[*guard_ptr] == 0`), however, we increment pidTotalEdge to keep track of how many new edges we've seen.
 Otherwise it increments pidTotalCmp.
 Then, it implements a step-function of the edge-count.
 As the edge-count surpasses the current step we count it as a new edge, otherwise we treat it as a feature (i.e., cmp).

 [Compiler Source](https://github.com/llvm/llvm-project/blob/6a822e20ce700f2f98e80c6ce8dda026099c39b7/llvm/lib/Transforms/Instrumentation/SanitizerCoverage.cpp#L488) and [Compiler Output](https://godbolt.org/z/dTG838)